lucasmfredmark/rc-knob/README.md

     Callback that will pass the value when user interact with the knob.

+    If `tracking=false` this callback is not called during mouse dragging, but is triggered when the mouse is release (if the value have changed)

+- `onInteractiveChange`

+    Callback that will pass the value when user is dragging the knob.

 - `onMouseUp`

     Callback that will pass the event when user press the mouse button